surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.33.6-dev5 =
+= 3.33.6-rc1 =

-(2016/07/19) Added a check for WP_Error after determining the sharing URL.
+(2016/07/20) Added a check for WP_Error when determining the sharing URL.
 Updated the qTip2 JavaScript / CSS library files.
+Refined the user list, when selecting a default author.

 = 3.33.5-1 =